Moussa Diaby

-Moussa Diaby (born 7 July 1999) is a French professional footballer who plays as a winger or attacking midfielder for Saudi Pro League club Al-Ittihad and the France national team.
+Moussa Diaby (born 7 July 1999) is a French professional footballer who plays as a winger or wide midfielder for club Bayer Leverkusen.

 Early life

 Coming from a Malian family, Moussa Diaby began playing football at Espérance Paris in the 19th arrondissement, at the Jules-Ladoumègue sports center in the under-10 category, where he remained until the under-14 level.
 The club president, Morade Djeddi, recalled in September 2021:

 His skills have been evident since he was a child.
 He was already dynamic, tenacious, and skillful... he was just exceptional.
 His small size didn't matter, we promoted him to higher age groups, especially for cup matches.

 He played alongside future professional footballers such as Youssouf Fofana and Yahia Fofana.

 Spotted by several professional clubs, including Paris Saint-Germain, he joined the latter at the age of 13.
 His small stature initially made it difficult for him to stand out in the lower categories, and he started with the Division d'Honneur team in the under-17 category.
 Promoted later to the national under-17 team, he became the French champion in this category in 2016.
 Continuing his good performances the following season, especially in the UEFA Youth League, he was voted Titi d'Or by his training center teammates.